lucasrla/remarks/README.md

 # Setup and usage

-Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and on [Shapely](https://github.com/Toblerity/Shapely), it should be good to go on macOS, Linux, and Windows.
-There is no need to install `imagemagick`, `opencv`, or any other image library.
+Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.

+Please note that remarks is still highly experimental software.
+So far, it has been tested only with reMarkable software version 2.2.0.48 on macOS Catalina.
+But because there are just two dependencies, I expect it to be easy to install and use on Linux and Windows too.

 ## 1. Copy files from the `xochitl` directory to your computer

+To copy your files, use the good old `scp`.
 There is no need of USB cables nor any connection to your reMarkable Cloud account.
-You can use the good, old `scp`.

 On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
 Right after the paragraph titled "GPLv3 Compliance", there will be the username (`root`), password and IP address needed for `SSH`.

 Using these credentials, `scp` the contents of `/home/root/.local/share/remarkable/xochitl` from your reMarkable to a directory on your computer.
 It may take a while depending on the size of your document collection and the quality of your wifi network.

-You probably want to switch off the Auto sleep feature in `Menu > Settings > Power` before transfering the files to prevent an unintented interruption.
+You probably want to switch off the Auto sleep feature in `Menu > Settings > Power` before transferring the files to prevent any unintented interruptions.

 ## 2. Clone, install and run `remarks`